 To reduce the risks against smoke spillage due to house depressurization, a carbon monoxide (CO) and a smoke detector is required in the room where the stove is installed.
 The CO detector will provide warning if for any reason the wood stove fails to function correctly.

-9.5 Chimney Connector
+9.6 Installing the Chimney Connector